-PYR Adjustment - Local Government Pension Scheme Deficit Payment
+PYR Adjustment - Local Government Pension Scheme Deficit Payment and Firefighter Top-up Grant Reclassification

-The 2017/18 accounts were constructed on the basis that the Local Government Pension Scheme (LGPS) employer's deficit payment was accounted for in total in 2017/18.
+The 2017/18 accounts were constructed on the basis that the LGPS employer's deficit payment was accounted for in total in 2017/18.
 However, the LGPS Pension valuations had spread this payment over three years.
 This prior year adjustment brings the pension valuations in line with the accounting entries for 2017/18.
-This adjustment has no effect on the General fund Balance and 2017/18 comparative figures have been amended as follows and are reflected were necessary in the notes to the accounts.
+A further adjustment was also required to report the Fire-fighters pension scheme Top up Grant as other income through CIES and not as an actuarial gain in the re-measurement of the net defined pension liability.
+Both adjustment have no effect on the General fund Balance and 2017/18 comparative figures have been amended as follows and are reflected were necessary in the notes to the accounts.